2021 World Dementia & Mental Health Conference

 Memories Matter: Until there is a CARE there is HOPE!!

-Episirus Scientifica would like to take the opportunity to announce the commencement of the 3rd Edition of 2020 World Dementia and Mental Health Conference.
-The conference revolves around the theme: Memories Matter: Until there is a CARE there is HOPE!!
+Episirus Scientifica would like to take the opportunity to announce the commencement of the 4th Edition of the 2021 World Dementia and Mental Health Conference.

-2020WDMH will provide a platform that brings together eminent neurologists, psychiatrists, psychologists, neuroscientists and many more.
-The gathering incorporates prompt keynote sessions, symposiums, workshops/Special Session and offers exceptional sessions, presentations with a great education and networking opportunities for all levels of academic professionals.
+2021WDMH will provide a platform that brings together eminent neurologists, psychiatrists, psychologists, neuroscientists, and many more.
+The gathering incorporates prompt keynote sessions, symposiums, workshops/Special Session and offers exceptional sessions, presentations with a great education, and networking opportunities for all levels of academic professionals.
 And also, a great opportunity for the young researchers to share (oral/poster presentation) and a scope to learn from experiences shared by distinguished participants.

 Scope and Importance

-If considered on a global scale, around 50 million people have dementia, and there are nearly 10 million new cases every year.
+If considered globally, around 50 million people have dementia, and there are nearly 10 million new cases every year.
 Dementia, a syndrome in which there is retrogression in memory, behavior, thinking, and the ability to perform activities.
 It mainly affects older people and is one of the major causes of disability and dependency.
-It is important to understand what causes the disease, develop effective treatments, improve care and hopefully one day find a cure.
-But for research to progress, we need more researchers to take part.
-Research offers hope for the cure.
+It is important to understand what causes the diseases so that effective treatments can be developed and improved ways of providing care can be implemented.
+But to have progressed in this research field, we need more researchers to take part, and hopefully, one day, research will lead a way to find a cure.

 The conference will gather participants from all across the globe to share their experiences and knowledge in the field of Dementia.
-Best networking will result in spreading awareness which delivers new opportunities for people to play their part in beating dementia.
-We hope to close this gap and eventually will lead us to secure the theme: Memories Matter: Until there is a CARE there is HOPE!!
+Best networking will spread awareness that delivers new opportunities for people to play their part in beating dementia.

 - Aging and Depression